-A snap ring is a strong, thin, C-shaped metallic ring that works as a retaining fastener on shafts and inside circular bores to retain assembly parts.
-However, unlike a nut or bolt that threads onto a piece, a snap ring or C-clip snaps into a circular groove inside a bore housing or on the shaft.
+A snap ring is a strong, thin, C-shaped metallic ring that works as a retaining fastener for assembly parts on shafts and inside circular bores.
+Unlike a nut or bolt that threads onto a piece, a snap ring or C-clip snaps into a circular groove inside a bore housing or on the shaft.
 That is why it is called a snap ring because it has high tensile strength that makes it snap into the radial groove and stay in place.

-Once the ring fastener sits properly in the groove, part of its circumference sticks out to form a shoulder that secures the assemblies inside the housing or onto the shaft.
-This is why snap rings are also called retaining rings because they retain components in an assembly.
+Once the snap ring sits properly in the groove, part of its circumference sticks out to form a shoulder that secures the assemblies inside the housing or onto the shaft.
+This is why they are called retaining rings because they retain components in an assembly.

 How a snap ring works